randompersona1/ussplitter/README.md

 ### Building the server

 > [!NOTE]
-> This can take a couple of minutes
+> This can take a couple of minutes.
+The resulting image is ~7GB big.

 `docker build -t ussplitter`